ll7/paf22/doc/01_general/02_installation.md

 To run the project you have to install [b5](https://github.com/team23/b5) and [docker](https://docs.docker.com/engine/install/) with NVIDIA GPU support, [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).

+For development, we further recommend PyCharm Professional.
+More information about its installation can be found in [PyCharm Setup](../02_development/06_pycharm_setup.md)

 ## B5 installation

 ```shell